kuraykaraaslan/TravelAgency/README.md

 ![Hotel Reservations](/static/hotel_reservations.png)

 ## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md).
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is a learning project developed under the guidance of [Patika.dev](https://www.patika.dev/).
+If you having same route with me, you can use this project as a reference.